Oktoberfest celebrations: Colombia

 In Colombia it is sponsored by Bavaria Brewery.
 A series of concerts and events are held along different cities, with special emphasis in those with German background like Bucaramanga.

 India

 Oktoberfest celebrations have become very popular with Indian hotels, restaurants and malls.
 Numerous such events happen in Indian metros in October.
 The most significant one is held since 2009 by the Indo-German Chamber of Commerce in Pune, traditionally a large hub of German companies in India.

+Japan

+Yokohama Japan holds an Oktoberfest celebration annually from late September through mid-October at its historic Red Brick Warehouse.

+Malaysia

+Oktoberfest has been celebrated in Penang and Kuala Lumpur since the 1970s.
+Celebrations are said to be the liveliest in Penang, with annual festivities organised by the Malaysian German Society.
+Since 2017, the Oktoberfest celebrations in Penang have included non-alcoholic beverages alongside beer.

 Palestine

 An Oktoberfest celebration is held in the town of Taybeh, in the (Taybeh Brewery).
 The first Taybeh Oktoberfest was held in 2005.

 Philippines

 Oktoberfest beer and music festival celebrations held usually from September up to December.
 It is organized by San Miguel Brewery, which is the makers of San Miguel Beer and other alcoholic beverages.
 The 2015 edition of their Oktoberfest, was coincided with the 125th anniversary of San Miguel Beer Pale Pilsen.